Fereydoun Farrokhzad

-Fereydoun Farrokhzad (فریدون فرخزاد; October 7, 1936 – August 5, 1992) was an Iranian showman, host, poet, actor, political activist, singer, humanitarian, and writer.
+Fereydoun Farrokhzad (فریدون فرخزاد; October 7, 1938 – August 5, 1992) was an Iranian showman, host, poet, actor, political activist, singer, humanitarian, and writer.
 He is best known for his television variety show, The Silver Carnation, which introduced and featured many artists, such as Ebi, Leila Forouhar, Shohreh, Sattar, Hayedeh, and many more.

 Farrokhzad was forced into exile after the 1979 Iranian Revolution.
 After relocating to Germany, he was the victim of an assassination set up by the Islamic Republic government as part of the chain murders of Iran.

 Early life and career

 Fereydoun Farrokhzad was born in Tehran, to career military officer Colonel Mohammad Bagher Farrokhzad (originally from Tafresh) and his wife Touran Vaziri-Tabar.
 He was the fourth of seven children (Pooran, Amir (Masoud), Forugh, Fereydoun, Gloria, Mehrdad, and Mehran).
 After graduating high school he moved to Germany and Austria for his post-secondary education.
-He received his doctorate in political science from Munich University.
+He received his doctorate in political science from the Ludwig-Maximilians-Universität München.

 At a young age Fereydoun had a passion for poetry and for singing.
 He turned that passion to reality in 1962 when he started writing poems in German which were published in two German newspapers.
 In 1964 he published his collection of poems called "Fasleh Deegar" (Another Season).
 His book was critically acclaimed and was honored by many German poets.
 Five months after the release of "Fasleh Deegar", Fereydoun Farrokhzad received the Poetry Award of Berlin.
 For a couple of years Farrokhzad was a member of the Munich Academy of Poetry.
 In 1966 he found his way to the Television and Radio of Munich.
 On Radio he had a comedy and music program which played middle eastern music including music from Iran.
 On TV he created and produced a show called "Khiyaban-haye Alp" (Alpine Roads).
 In 1967 he returned to Iran and performed on successful radio and TV shows.
-His most successful TV show was "Mikhakeh Noghrei" (Silver Carnation), and his radio show which aired every other Friday mornings called "Jom'eh Bazzar" (Friday Bazaar).
+His most successful TV show was "Mikhakeh Noghrei" (Silver Carnation), on which singer/actress Nooshafarin began her singing career with the song Ghebleh ("Qibla"), and his radio show which aired every other Friday mornings called "Jom'eh Bazzar" (Friday Bazaar).
 The TV show was watched by millions of Iranians.
 On the show Farrokhzad introduced and discovered a number of Iranian artists including Sattar, Shohreh, Shahram Solati, Ebi, Morteza, Rouhi Savoji, Hamid Shabkhiz, Leila Forouhar, Saeed Mohammadi, and various others.
 After the 1979 revolution, Farrokhzad was imprisoned, then released.
 He escaped the country and settled in Germany.